Jump to the content

 Some of our jewelry pieces are also adorned with pearls or stones.
 These are genuine freshwater pearls and zirconia stones in various colors and shapes.

 Our freshwater pearls are characterized by their natural, irregular shape, making each one unique.
 Necklaces, bracelets, and earrings are adorned with these pearls.
-Freshwater pearls can be worn in water, and they are also unaffected by salt water, but they may lose some of their luster with regular contact with water.
+Freshwater pearls can be worn in water, and they are also well-suited to salt water, but they may lose some of their luster with regular contact with water.
 Freshwater pearls should be well protected from chlorine, as this can damage the nacreous surface.
 Therefore, pearl jewelry should be removed when swimming.

 Zirconia are synthetically produced crystals made of zirconium oxide.
 They resemble real diamonds in appearance and radiance.
 Zirconia stones are available in various colors, but colorless zirconia is the most commonly used.
 Jewelry set with zirconia stones is also waterproof, as water cannot harm the stones.